amige9/riseVest-Automation/README.md

 The playwright.config.js file includes settings like:
 * timeout: Maximum time a test can run (set to 120 seconds).
 * expect: Configurations for assertion timeouts.
-* projects: Defines browsers and configurations for running tests in Chrome, Firefox, and Edge.
+* projects: Defines browsers and configurations for running tests in Chrome, Edge.
 * reporter: Defines the type of report generated (HTML by default).
 * use: Shared settings for all tests, like enabling screenshots, trace, and video capture.